timOTdev/0034_web_developer_bootcamp/notes.md

 ```

 - WHY DO WE USE EMBED VS REFERENCES?
-- it depends and you can use either styles anytime
+- it depends and you can use either styles for most situations
 - usually there is one type that is better for a situation

 ## Module.exports